-- To ensure that everyone has the opportunity to live in a home suitable for their needs and which they can afford - housing completions per annum (net) - number of affordable homes completed annually (gross) - financial contributions towards affordable housing provision - number of households accepted as full homeless - To improve the access to health, leisure and open space facilities and reduce inequalities in health. - number of applications resulting in new, extended or improved health facilities - number of households within a 15 minute walk (approx. 1.2km) from GP surgery/health centre/hospital - number of households within 300m of leisure and open space facilities (as defined in the Open Space study)
+1 To ensure that everyone has the opportunity to live in a home suitable for their needs and which they can afford - housing completions per annum (net) number of affordable homes completed annually (gross) financial contributions towards affordable housing provision number of households accepted as full homeless 2 To improve the access to health, leisure and open space facilities and reduce inequalities in health. - number of applications resulting in new, extended or improved health facilities - number of households within a 15 minute walk (approx. 1.2km) from GP surgery/health centre/hospital

-- financial contributions towards leisure facilities - amount of additional community facilities delivered - To maintain and improve the opportunities for everyone to acquire the skills needed to find and remain in work and improve access to educational facilities. - percentage of population of working age qualified to at least NVQ level 3 (or equivalent) - percentage of adults with poor literacy and numeracy skills - number of households within a 15 minute walk (approx. 1.2km) from a Primary School - To improve access to retail and community facilities. - number of households within a 15 minute walk (approx. 1.2km) from a superstore/town centre/high street shopping facilities) - number of households within a 15 minute walk (approx. 1.2km) from a convenience store - number of households within a 15 minute walk (approx. 1.2km) from community facilities (e.g. community hall, place of worship, library) - number of applications resulting in a loss of community facilities (e.g. shop, pub, place of worship, etc) - To create safe and crime resistant communities, and encourage social cohesion, reduce inequality.
-Promote integration with existing town/village, and retain separate identities. - all crime number of crimes per 1000 residents per annum - number of domestic burglaries per 1,000 households - Number of dwellings permitted more than 150m from a built-up area boundary
+- financial contributions towards leisure facilities - amount of additional community facilities delivered

+3 To maintain and improve the opportunities for everyone to acquire the skills needed to find and remain in work and improve access to educational facilities.

+- percentage of population of working age qualified to at least NVQ level 3 (or equivalent) - percentage of adults with poor literacy and numeracy skills - number of households within a 15 minute walk (approx. 1.2km) from a Primary School

+Δ To improve access to retail and community facilities. - - number of households within a 15 minute walk (approx. 1.2km) from a superstore/town centre/high street shopping facilities) - number of households within a 15 minute walk (approx. 1.2km) from a convenience store - number of households within a 15 minute walk (approx. 1.2km) from community facilities (e.g. community hall, place of worship, library) - number of applications resulting in a loss of community facilities (e.g. shop, pub, place of worship, etc)

+5 To create safe and crime resistant communities, and encourage social cohesion, reduce inequality.
+Promote integration with existing town/village, and retain separate identities.

+- all crime number of crimes per 1000 residents per annum - number of domestic burglaries per 1,000 households - Number of dwellings permitted more than 150m from a built-up area boundary